How To Use Zendesk Like a Pro: 5 Tips and Tricks

 How to use Zendesk like a professional.

+If you work in customer service, you probably know how to use Zendesk.
+Even if you’ve never tried it, Zendesk is one of the most accessible, easy-to-use service tools on the market.
+Anyone can pick it up in no time.
 But there’s a big difference between using Zendesk, and being a Zendesk professional.
 There are a ton of useful features that fly under the radar or are underutilized by most users.
 These features have the potential to speed up your workflow and even improve your ticket resolution.
+Consider this post your go-to Zendesk training, no matter where your skill level is at.

-Use shared macros for better escalation
+Zendesk training tip #1: Use shared macros for better escalation

 Most customer service teams on Zendesk use macros.
 What’s not to love?
 They allow you to quickly resolve your most common tickets at the click of a button.
 With macros you can close simple requests and direct users to your community forum.
 You can also send reminders to customers who have stopped responding.
 But many teams aren’t yet using Zendesk macros as part of their escalation process.

 One of the main challenges in escalating a difficult ticket is ensuring that senior members of the organization have the information they need to solve it.
 Using escalation macros, you can make a private comment on the ticket that contains a set of questions for the agent to fill out.
 These questions can be designed to gather the specific information that will be required in order to find a solution.
-This reduces the need for any extra back and forth communication.
+This reduces the need for any extra back-and-forth communication.
 Learn more about how to create macros here.

-Capture content through the Zendesk Knowledge Capture App
+Zendesk training tip #2: Use the Zendesk Knowledge Capture App

 With that in mind, Zendesk created the Knowledge Capture App.
 The app allows agents to create new entries to the knowledge base using predesigned templates that populate in the agent interface.
 That way, when an agent encounters a knowledge gap, they don’t need to leave their typical workflow to create a new article.
 Enabling your agents to contribute to the knowledge base on the fly is a surefire way to expand that resource.

 The app also allows agents to flag existing content that is outdated or needs to be updated, and add their own feedback.
-These get puts into a review queue for a team lead or manager, so nothing slips through the cracks.
+These get put into a review queue for a team lead or manager, so nothing slips through the cracks.

-Automatically route tickets of important clients
+Tip #3: Automatically route tickets from important clients

 Skills-based routing has become a fairly common practice for customer service teams.
 Depending on the subject matter of a new ticket, it gets sent to a specific agent based on their expertise.
 So billing questions get automatically forwarded to the billing pro, mobile app questions to the mobile pro, etc. Routing in this way helps teams address tickets more quickly and more easily, as they require less consultation or research.